DarkestAbed/challenge-de-ingestion/README.md

 * `install-deps`: this recipe allows the `uv` dependency management workflow, by reading in `requirements.in`, compiling it to `requirements.txt` and then installing them on the current virtual environment.
 * `run-dev`: this recipe will run the development FastAPI server.
 * `run-tests`: this recipe will run **all** the tests found in the `tests/` folder, in separate streams for each folder.
+* `backend-docker`: this recipe will build the Docker image, and push it to the DockerHub registry.
+* `build-backend`: this recipe will run **the entire** backend build & push workflow.
+* `run-backendd`: this recipe will make the backend service available on a local environment, running the built image on Docker.
+* `full-backend-experience`: this recipe will build and run the backend service.

 ## Comments, issues and requests